-The brass Piggie is a bit bigger than a loaf of bread and weights a ton!
+The brass Piggie is a bit bigger than a loaf of bread and weights a tonne!
 (Well, figuratively, anyway.
 Odds are, you don’t want him hanging-off your hydration pack on a long trail run.)

 Piggie’s early years are unclear.
-Goodness knows where he came from?
 As the slot in his upper back and the rubber plug in his belly can attest, he entered this world as a piggy bank.
-We’re not sure of his/her gender, as there are no visible details.
-(For the sake of argument, we’ll assume that Piggie was, at one time, a he.)
+We’re not sure of his/her gender, as there are no visible indicators.
+(For the sake of argument, we assume that Piggie was, at one time, a he.)

 On 13 June 2009, the day of the 7th annual Vancouver Skyline XTC run, he was spotted at a garage sale and saved from obscurity by a vigilant Ean Jackson for the princely sum of $2.00.
 Piggie promptly proved his worth by being served a free beer post-run as an “official” finisher of the XTC… a beer Piggie generously shared with the table.

-While he’s not much of a runner, Piggy is a publicity hog.
-Since the 2009 XTC, he has been present at most Club Fat Ass events… especially where there is free beer and food.
-He’s also been spotted in an increasingly large number of travelling t-shirt contest photos with pretty girls.
+While he’s not much of a runner, Piggie is a publicity hog.
+Since the 2009 XTC, he has been present at many Club Fat Ass events… especially where there are free beer and food.
+He’s also been spotted in an increasingly large number of traveling t-shirt contest photos with pretty girls.
 His movements are tracked by vigilant Porker spotters on a Facebook Photo Album.

 If you’d like to book him for your CFA event, your wedding or any other important occasion, just Contact us!